it-code-lab/9.cts_vibe_repo_doc/README.md

-READMEBoost is a modern web application that automatically generates professional-quality README.md files from GitHub repositories or uploaded source code archives.
+README Boost is a modern web application that automatically generates professional-quality README.md files from GitHub repositories or uploaded source code archives.
 It's built with React and FastAPI and focuses on enhancing developer productivity and documentation quality.

 🚀 Features